blundin/code-blog/_posts/2014-04-24-Twenty-years-on-the-internet.md

 layout: post
 title: Twenty years on the internet
 date: 2014-04-24
+description: This blog is my newest contribution to the internet, founded with the goal of getting back to my first tech love, writing code.
+I will cover more ground than that of course, but my foucs is software, and other things software developers think about.
+My other blog covers my other loves, writing and storytelling, and I found that I couldn't touch on everything I wanted there, so I did what I love... fired up a text editor and started writing some HTML.
 ---
 Twenty years ago I fell in love with the internet.
 I was a sophomore in high school, and only just beginning to figure out the social niceities that it takes to survive in that environment.
 The first PC in our home was a Packard Bell with a Pentium 75 MHz processor and some miniscule amount of RAM.
 It was not the fastest, even for the time, but it ran Castle Wolfenstein, Doom, Warcraft and Descent, so I was happy.